liningtonlab/article-pipeline-docs/docs/faq.md

 If you synthesize a true natural product and acquire NMR data, you may upload the data for this structure.
 Synthetic derivatives or non-natural products, however, are not currently accepted in the NP-MRD.
 We kindly ask that you deposit compounds of this type on another platform.

-### Can I uplaod compounds that are isolated from a natural product co-culture experiment?
+### Can I upload compounds that are isolated from a natural product co-culture experiment?

 Yes, you can deposit compounds from a natural product combined culture experiment.
 We ask that you input the information for all, or both of the genera and species used for isolation, respectively.